polluxparis/zebulon-table/README.md

 As only current page is known by the client, global functions as sorting and filtering must be managed by the server.
 With an editable grid, updates may have impacts on sorting and filtering.
 You may want to take into account those changes before commit.
 Filters and sorting informations plus updated rows are passed as arguments of the function({  startIndex, stopIndex, filters, sorts, params,updatedRows}).
 You can find an example in src/demo/datasource.
-### Actual restrictions
+### Actual restrictions with pagination manager
 * Filters with existing values is not implemented yet, values must be given by the server.
 * Computed columns with aggregation are not available.
 ## Validation and saving process
 ### Validations, error handling and saving
 Each validation step will be executed in two phases:
+* A validation function:
+###
-* A validation function called with a "message" as parameter to detect errors and conflicts.
+Called with a "message" as parameter to detect errors and conflicts.
 Errors and conflicts must be written, mutating the object, in the errors, conflicts entries of the message.
 Returning false will cancel the action and the second phase won't be executed.
 For validation functions that may be executed asynchronously (onSaveBefore, onSave, onSaveAfter), a callback is added as a second parameter that must be executed, if the process is asynchronous, with true (if succeed or handling errors is required) or false as parameter.
+* An "errorHandler" function:
+###
-* An "errorHandler" function to manage the interractions with the user.
+Manage the interactions with the user.
 If no errors or conflicts are found in the message, the error handler will return true and the action will be resumed.
 Else the function defined in the errorHandler prop is then called with the message.
 This prop function must build the element to display (as a string, an array of string or a JSX element) and to characterize the errors as blocking or subject to validation.
 For a blocking error, the error handler must return false and  a modal dialog will be displayed with an Ok button.
 The initial action is cancelled.
+###
 Demo:
-In the demo, the error handler has been defined to consider any error as blocking for sae actions.
+In the demo, the error handler has been defined to consider any error on save as blocking errors.

 For an alert, the error handler must return true.
 A modal dialog will be displayed with Yes and No buttons.
 The initial action is cancelled on No and resumed on Yes.
+###
 Demo:
 In the demo, the error handler has been defined to consider errors on row quit as an alert.

 For conflicts, typically when same data has changed on the server and in the component, a "conflicts resolution" modal will be opened, (with an other instance  of the component) to choose the versions that must be kept.
+###
 Demo:
  In the demo, you can test the "conflicts resolution" modal by subscribing to server changes:
 * update one or several rows (in the 10th first ordered by order#)